swharden/SWHarden.com/content/blog/2024-08-24-exponential-fit-csharp.md

 tags: ["csharp"]
 ---

-**This article describes how to perform a simple exponential fit using pure C#.** Exponential curves which pass through 0 can be described using two variables, so data can be translated from into linear space, fitted using a linear least squares strategy, then translated back into exponential space.
+**This article describes how to perform a simple exponential fit using pure C#.** Exponential curves which pass through 0 can be described using two variables, so data can be translated into linear space, fitted using a linear least squares strategy, then translated back into exponential space.

 ```cs